heynovaio/heynovaio/src/blog/the-undeniable-importance-of-web-accessibility.md

 ## Why is web accessibility so important?

 ###1.
-It’s the right thing to do… for your bottom line
+It’s the right thing to do… also for your bottom line

 Let’s begin with the most obvious one.
 It is the right thing to do.
 When you say that web accessibility is not important, you are saying that people with disabilities are not important.
 But in case that still isn’t enough to convince everyone, let’s take a different approach.
 When you say that web accessibility is not important, you are saying that their business is not important, and lost business is lost money.

 ###2.
 Many Provinces in Canada are passing laws to make it mandatory

-If your business is located in British Columbia, Canada, you might be interested to know that the government is taking steps towards making it [law]() for all websites in the province to meet accessibility standards.
+If your business is located in British Columbia, Canada, you might be interested to know that the government is taking steps towards making it [law](https://www.leg.bc.ca/parliamentary-business/legislation-debates-proceedings/42nd-parliament/2nd-session/bills/first-reading/gov06-1) for all websites in the province to meet accessibility standards.
 And other provinces and territories, including Saskatchewan and Yukon, will likely be following suit.
-Meanwhile, Ontario is way ahead of the curb in technology and inclusivity, making it law in 2005 through the [Accessibility for Ontarians with Disabilities Act (AODA)]().
+Meanwhile, Ontario is way ahead of the curb in technology and inclusivity, making it law in 2005 through the [Accessibility for Ontarians with Disabilities Act (AODA)](https://heynova.io/blog/know-your-aoda-whats-happening-in-2021/).

+You can learn more by reading our article ["Let's Talk Legal - The Cross Canada Accessibility Checkup](https://heynova.io/blog/lets-talk-legal-the-cross-canada-accessibility-checkup/)